Naples Players: History

 The Naples Players Organization was founded on January 19, 1953.
 Its first production, I Remember Mama by John Van Druten, was staged in the auditorium of what is now Gulfview Middle School the night of March 20, 1953.
 The company staged its first musical, HMS Pinafore in 1958.
 The group performed where it could in its first 22 years of existence in various locations in Naples, from local schools and storefronts to homes.
 In 1975, they established a home base for the next decade when a 40-seat playhouse was opened at 2363 Davis Boulevard.

 In 1985, TNP converted the now-demolished Kon-Tiki movie theatre on Goodlette-Frank Road.

 As many years passed, both the membership and audience for the company grew.
 However, as TNP entered its fourth decade of existence in the mid-1990s, the Kon-Tiki Playhouse began to suffer from a crumbling facade and mechanical breakdowns, and it soon became clear that a new location was necessary.
 Following an unprecedented fundraising campaign, and with a partnership with the City of Naples in choosing a suitable location, over $6 million was raised to build the Sugden Community Theatre in downtown Naples on a site provided by the City, which was completed in 1998.
-The Sugden Theatre sits only two blocks south of Gulfview Middle School, where TNP staged its first production in 1953; Today, the company stages productions year-round, has a dues-paying membership of 500 plus, and features the talents of volunteer actors, directors, designers, and crew drawn from across Southwest Florida.
+The Sugden Theatre sits only two blocks south of Gulfview Middle School, where TNP staged its first production in 1953; Today, the company stages productions year-round and features the talents of volunteer actors, directors, designers, and crew drawn from across Southwest Florida.
 Currently according to treater's official website, The theatre currently plays to an audience of over 65,000 patrons and season subscription holders annually.

 Performance schedule

-TNP's annual performance season includes six main stage and three studio productions of more than 260 performances per year.
-The Players also present six KidzAct productions annually, as well as Readers Theatre, showcase classes, and special events such as their annual Front & Center Gala, held under the stars in front of the Sugden Theatre on Baker Plaza.
+TNP's annual performance season includes nine main stage and three studio productions of more than 260 performances per year.
+The Players also present six TNP Academy productions annually, as well as Readers Theatre, showcase classes, and special events such as their annual Front & Center Gala, held under the stars in front of the Theatre on Baker Plaza.